IronForgedClan/IronForgedBot/README.md

 ## Setup

-This setup guide does not go over installing Python, setup of the application within Discord developer portal, or Google Sheets creation; and assumes use of a Linux terminal.
+This setup guide does not go over installing Python, setup of an application within Discord developer portal, or Google Sheets creation; and assumes use of a Linux terminal.

 Tested on Arch Linux with Python 3.12.4.